BitaNajd/AudioRecognition/README.md

 Freesound General-Purpose Audio Tagging Challenge (https://www.kaggle.com/c/freesound-audio-tagging)

-to distinguish between sounds such as the sound of engines, Snoring, Drawer, tearing papers, cats and dogs etc.
+to distinguish between sounds such as the sound of engines, snoring, drawer, tearing papers, cats and dogs etc.